 Therapists are all talking about ACT (Acceptance and Commitment Therapy).
-ACT is a ‘third wave’ behaviour therapy approach with a supposedly ‘expanded perspective on how to guide clients to skilfully self-regulate emotional distress and conflicting states of mind’, or at least, that is what all the literature suggests this new so-called approach to same age-old problematic experiences therapists encounter when treating their patients.
+ACT is a ‘third wave’ behaviour therapy approach with a supposedly ‘expanded perspective on how to guide clients to skilfully self-regulate emotional distress and conflicting states of mind’, or at least, that is what all the literature suggests for this new so-called approach to the same age-old problematic experiences therapists encounter when treating their patients.

-The theory behind ACT is a framework which posits through the application of traditional mindfulness exercises and intensive psychotherapy targeting specific cognitive processes, the patient will experience relief through acceptance of private experiences; active cognitive defusion; being present; and self as context.
+The theory behind ACT is a framework that posits through the application of traditional mindfulness exercises and intensive psychotherapy targeting specific cognitive processes, the patient will experience relief through acceptance of private experiences, active cognitive defusion, being present, and self as context.

 When all of these targeted modalities are mobilised in the course of psychotherapy, patients supposedly become more flexible in their interpersonal kinship networks and other interactions in their professional work and personal lives.